KayGraphic/MigraineList/README.md

 MEDICAL DISCLAIMER
 This app is for me only, it is a personal app developed for me and me alone.
 I have arrived at what works for me through years of trial and error.
 This is not to be used to evaluate a medical condition, I'm not a doctor or any kind of medical professional.

-I was going to develop a quiz about toads called “TaodAll Recall,” but then I had a migraine and was inspired.
+I was going to develop a quiz about toads called “ToadAll Recall,” but then I had a migraine and was inspired.